Lundalogik/field-samples/Adding attachments/adding-attachments.md

 ## How to upload and attach files from a third party applications

-The basic flow of uploading files looks like this:
+The basic flow of uploading files in Lime Field looks like this:

 1. Create a `File` entity
 2. Upload file content to that entity's endpoint